-HeartShare investigators must acknowledge NHLBI/NIH HeartShare and FNIH AMP HF support in the manuscript, and the submission of the final printed manuscript is managed by the HeartShare DTC.
+HeartShare investigators must acknowledge NHLBI/NIH HeartShare and FNIH AMP HF support in the manuscript.

 Data Request Types

+HeartShare data requests include:

+Registry/Electronic Health Record

+Deep Phenotyping Data Type

+Extant

+Other

+No Data Needed

 Request for Center-Specific Data

 Center-specific data are available only to the center itself and are intended for the investigator’s exclusive internal use.

-Request for Patient-Specific Data
+Request for Participant-Specific Data

 Patient-specific data are not made available unless the request is made by an agency or individual with legal authority or is accompanied by an appropriate, signed informed release executed by the patient, the patient’s legal guardian, or patient’s heirs.

-Request for Permission-To-Publish Data

-Permission-To-Publish data requests are made by individuals for the purpose of preparing review articles or similar presentations, including requests to reproduce previously published figures or graphs.

-Proper acknowledgement to HeartShare and AMP HF is required for any material publicly published, presented, or posted and will require the same acknowledgements as delineated below.

 General Abstract and Manuscript Policy

-The SC, in collaboration with the DTC, will develop a list of potential manuscripts, target journals, and Writing Committee (WC) membership.
+The SC, in collaboration with the DTC, will develop a list of potential main/landscape manuscripts.
 The PAS Committee will approve the potential manuscripts and WCs, as well as prioritize the efforts.

 Although the SC will generate most proposals for abstract and manuscript topics, any HeartShare investigator can propose a writing topic to the SC and PAS Committees.

-An overview of the steps in this process is below.

-Figure 1.
-Manuscript Preparation Steps

-The PAS Committee is charged with evaluating and prioritizing all proposals for abstracts, presentations, and manuscripts related to the main study.
-All publications from HeartShare will require approval from the PAS Committee.
-Any manuscripts utilizing HeartShare data, including those arising from approved ancillary studies, will require approval from the PAS Committee.
-Single- or multi-site projects that are focused on topics relevant to the HeartShare Program or make extensive use of HeartShare-generated meta-data or procedures/protocols must adhere to the publication approval process outlined below.
-Multi-site projects should have data and resources available to be analyzed and a draft of the manuscript within approximately one year from Data Analysis Request and Writing Topic Proposal Form submission.

-Manuscript Selection and Prioritization

 A primary manuscript reporting the results of HeartShare or a HeartShare position paper will be prepared in a timely manner upon completion of the study.
 No HeartShare primary study results will be released, presented, or published prior to the conclusion of the study and release of the final dataset by the SC.

+The PAS Committee is charged with tracking, evaluating, and prioritizing all proposals for abstracts, presentations, and manuscripts related to the main study.
+Any manuscripts utilizing HeartShare data, including those arising from approved ancillary studies, will require approval from the PAS Committee and follow the approval process outlined below.
+Prioritized main/landscape key papers may not require PAS Committee approval and will be submitted for tracking purpose only.
+It is suggested that manuscript drafts should be developed approximately one year after approval of the Data Analysis Request and Writing Topic Proposal Form and obtaining data access.
+After the Lead Author has data in hand, (s)he will work with the PAS Committee Chairs to develop manuscript development milestones and a timeline that will be used by the PAS Committee Chairs to periodically check-in on manuscript statuses and adjust the timeline as needed.

+HeartShare Data Request/Manuscript Process

+HeartShare Data Request/Manuscript Pre-Submission Deadlines

 Proposal Submission and Approval Process for Manuscripts

-Prior to writing a manuscript utilizing HeartShare data, a Data Analysis Request and Writing Topic Proposal Form must be submitted in writing to the PAS Committee.
+Prior to writing a manuscript utilizing HeartShare data, a Data Analysis Request and Writing Topic Proposal Form must be submitted in writing to the PAS Committee from the Lead Author (Appendix 1).

-This process may be initiated by the SC, individual investigators with or without affiliation with HeartShare sites, or the DTC.
-Each Data Analysis Request and Writing Topic Proposal Form should include at least one HeartShare Investigator sponsor.
-The Lead (first) Author submits a completed Data Analysis Request and Writing Topic Proposal Form (Appendix 1), which is reviewed by the PAS before starting data analysis, forming a Writing Committee (WC), and preparing the manuscript.

-Writing Topic Proposals should include the following information: submission date, requesters, working title, objectives/rationale, research hypothesis, abstract, HeartShare data needed [main and/or ancillary study data], brief analysis plan and statistical support needed, references, potential journals, and overlap with exciting proposals.
+https://redcap.nubic.northwestern.edu/redcap/surveys/?s=RYTJYME8EPPYFA3T.

-Writing Topic Proposals should be written with the understanding that only one paper will be prepared if the proposal is approved.
+Each Data Analysis Request and Writing Topic Proposal Form should include at least one HeartShare Investigator sponsor and be written with the understanding that only one paper will be prepared if the proposal is approved.
+Lead Authors should check that proposals do not overlap with prior approved PAS manuscripts.